angelocatalani/angelocatalani.github.io/_posts/2021-05-27-Linked-List-in-Rust-Part-1.md

 **TL;DR**  After... the code compiled it worked correctly without any segmentation fault.
 This is the crucial distinguishing trait of `Rust` versus `C/C++`.

-Even if I will summarise just the first part of the book, there are many `Rust` concepts I completly ignored before and helped me to have a better understanding of the `Rust` memory model.
+Even if I will summarise just the first part of the book, there are many Rust  concepts I completly ignored before, and helped me to have a better understanding of the Rust memory model.

 **First implementation**